This post is about how to survive the expensive holidays when you’re broke.

 How To Survive Expensive Holidays When You’re Broker Than Broke

-There are a few things you can do that are guaranteed to work including not participating in sales and skipping holiday-themed activities opting for Netflix and Chill instead.
+There are a few things you can do that are guaranteed to work, including not participating in sales and skipping holiday-themed activities, opting for Netflix and Chill instead.

-However, if you are a shopaholic and a social butterfly committing to these strategies would most likely be impossible.
+However, if you are a shopaholic and a social butterfly, committing to these strategies would most likely be impossible.

-There are so many holiday sales.
-Unfortunately, depending on how broke you are it might be impossible to participate in all holiday sales no matter how alluring they are.
+Unfortunately, depending on how broke you are, it might be impossible to participate in all holiday sales, no matter how alluring they are.

 So make a list and check it twice before you even decide which sales you will participate in.

 However, chances are you won’t be able to attend all holiday-themed activities.

 Overall, it is better to attend bigger group events than several mini-group events because you are able to spend time with more people with just one outing.

 Thus, home get-togethers with friends and families and holiday parties where participants can contribute to food and drinks are best.

-When You’re Broker Than Broke: Holiday Decorating Tips
+How To Survive The Holidays When You’re Broke #4: Holiday Decorating Tips

 You really don’t need to go crazy with the decorations – less is more.
-In fact, for Christmas, an artificial Christmas tree, Christmas tree decorations, and Christmas stockings only if it’s part of your family’s Christmas tradition will work just fine.

-Only replace these items if they’re damaged and they’re too expensive or time-consuming to repair.
+Only replace these items if they’re damaged, and they’re too expensive or time-consuming to repair.

 Don’t Stress, Instead Buy And Do What You Can Afford

 Overall don’t stress!
 Buy and do what you can afford – don’t try keeping up with the Joneses.

-So this holiday season, find your own affordable way to make it special even if you’re broker than broke.
+So this holiday season, find your own affordable way to make it special, even if you’re “broker than broke”.